Rafsdias/rocketshoes-react/README.md

     Rocketshoes
 </h1>

-Sample store built using React, Redux and Redux-Saga.
+Sample store built using React, Redux and Redux-Saga.a

 ## :eyes: Preview